Azure/azureml-examples/cli/jobs/single-step/gpu_perf/README.md

-# Run NCCL tests on gpu to check perf and health
+# Run NCCL tests on gpu to check performance and configuration

 This job will run [NCCL test](https://github.com/NVIDIA/nccl-tests) checking performance and correctness of NCCL operations on a GPU node.
 It will also run nvcc/nvidia-smi in the node.